 For assets in the Bank's portfolio that have contractual maturity less than or equal to one-year, short term ratings accorded by the chosen credit rating agencies are considered relevant.
 For other assets, which have a contractual maturity of more than one-year, long term ratings accorded by the chosen credit rating agencies are considered relevant.

-Description of the process used to transfer Public Issue Ratings onto comparable assets in the Banking Book
+Description of the process used to transfer Public Issue Ratings onto comparable assets in the Banking Book considered by the Bank as issue specific ratings.

 The key aspects of the Bank's external ratings application framework are as follows: